nationalarchives/dr2-ingest/docs/architecture-decision-records/0026-cleanup-after-ingest.md

 }
 ```
 ## Deletions Based on Message
-* From the assetId, the lambda traverses children and all parents of the children and deletes based on the `location` field
+* From the assetId, the lambda traverses children and all parents of the children and deletes from `raw-cache` based on the `location` field

+## Deletions Embedded in Step Functions
-* From the executionId, the lambda deletes all objects from `raw-cache` having path `<executionId>/metadata.json`
+* There is a new State at the end of Ingest Step Function, which, based on the executionId, deletes all objects from `raw-cache` having path `<executionId>/metadata.json`
-* From the executionId, the lambda deletes all objects from `ingest-state` having path `<executionId>/folders.json` and `<executionId>/assets.json`
+* There is a new State at the end of Ingest Step Function, which, based on the executionId, deletes all objects from `ingest-state` having path `<executionId>/folders.json` and `<executionId>/assets.json`

 ## Other Cleanups
 * The importer lambda, for the input sources managed by DR2 (only `ADHOC` and `DRI` at the time of writing), deletes objects from upload buckets once they are copied to `raw-cache`